shehanshajahan/EXPERIMENT-NO--04-PRESSURE-MEASUREMENT-USING-ARDUINO-AIM-To-interface-an-FSR-force-sensitive-resist/README.md

 ### PROGRAM
- *your roll no - 212223240154
+Your roll no - 212223240154
- * your name - Shehan Shajahan
+Your name - Shehan Shajahan
- * department and year - Artificial Intelligence And Machine Learning
+Department and year - Artificial Intelligence And Machine Learning
 ```
 int LED=7;
 int FSR;